Morwenn/poplar-heap/README.md

 ## Pushing the experiment further

 We have already reached our goal of making the poplar heap an implicit data structure, but there is still more to be said about it.
-This section contains both trivial improvements and other ways to think about some heap operations.
-Some of the most interesting things are alas unproven and empirically derived, but I felt like it was worth mentioning them anyway.
+This section contains both trivial improvements and more involved tricks to rewrite the heap operations.
+Some of the most interesting parts are alas unproven and empirically derived, but they consistently passed all of my tests and are worth mentioning anyway.

 ### Trivially improving `sort_heap`

-In the current state of things `pop_heap` computes the size of the sequence it is applied to every time it is called, which is probably suboptimal in `sort_heap` since we know the size to be one less at each iteration.
+In the current state of things `pop_heap` computes the size of the sequence it is applied to every time it is called, which is kind of suboptimal in `sort_heap` since we know the size to be one less at each iteration.
 A trivial improvement is to pass it down from `sort_heap` instead of recomputing it every time:

 ```cpp